JoanyMarino/DataQualityInHealth/DataQualityInHealth.md

 ---
 name: DataQualityInHealth
-maintainers: Joany Mariño, Elisa Kasbohm, Stephan Struckmann, Lorenz Kapsner
+maintainers: Joany Mariño, Elisa Kasbohm, Stephan Struckmann, Lorenz A. Kapsner
 email: joany.marino@uni-greifswald.de, elisa.kasbohm@uni-greifswald.de, stephan.struckmann@uni-greifswald.de, Lorenz.Kapsner@uk-erlangen.de
 version: 2022-05-18
 ---

-*DataQualityInHealth* contains packages that help assess the quality of observational health research data.
+*DataQualityInHealth* contains packages that help to assess the quality of observational health research data.

 Data quality informs about the degree to which data fulfils defined requirements.
-Evaluating data quality is essential in initial data analysis and monitoring processes, ensuring valid research results and consistent assessments in long-term studies.
+Evaluating data quality is essential in initial data analysis and monitoring processes in order to ensure valid research results and consistent assessments in long-term studies.
 Assessing data quality is an issue across many scientific fields, including various data types and metadata formats.
 Base R already contains general functionality to evaluate data quality broadly, but the structure of the data and metadata will determine the applicability of more specialized packages.
-Hence, data quality analysis may be spread across packages depending on the application.
+Hence, data quality analysis may utilize several different R packages depending on the application.
 This task view documents packages for data quality assessment specifically for health-related data from a methodological perspective.
 The quality checks performed by these packages include inspecting the data's integrity, completeness, consistency, and accuracy.